 I rolled my eyes, stomping forward with my hands shoved into my pockets and my boots smacking furiously against the concrete.
 It was chilly out, but with Potter and his arsenal of snark trailing behind me, I was finding myself very, very warm.
-The prat still hadn’t gotten over me announcing that he was staying with us without asking him first, and had now decided to give me a lifetime of shit for it that I, funnily enough, was not in the mood for.
+The prat still hadn’t gotten over me announcing to Debbie and Dad that he was staying with us, and had now decided to give me a lifetime of shit for it that I, funnily enough, was not in the mood for.

 “How many times do I have to say it?
 I’m sorry,” I whipped around, hair rippling in the wind, cheeks glowing with heat.
-“I cracked under the pressure; I wasn’t thinking.
-Sorry for being human…though that’s probably not a concept you’re familiar with.”
+“I cracked under the pressure; I wasn’t thinking and I made a mistake.
+Sorry for being human, though that’s probably a concept you’re not familiar with.”

-“Yeah, explain that to your dad when he tries to kill me in my sleep.,” Potter retored, eyebrows raised derisively.
+“Yeah, save your apologies for when your dad tries to kill me in my sleep,” Potter retorted, eyebrows raised derisively.
 “He’s a jolly fellow, isn’t he?
-Remids me of a British Santa Claus — or, you know, Hitler.”
+Reminds me of a kindly old Santa Claus — or, you know, Hitler.”

-Maybe it was Potter’s ‘bad boy, good looks’ persona, or the fact that my dad’s first encounter with him involved Potter and I in a very close, suspicious embrace — but dad was not about to join the I Heart James Potter fan club anytime soon.
+Maybe it was Potter’s ‘bad boy, good looks’ persona, or the fact that my dad’s first encounter with him involved the two of us in a very close, suspicious embrace — but my dad was not about to join the I Heart James fan club anytime soon.
 Like father, like daughter I guess.

 After about twenty minutes of hushed, frantic whispering in the kitchen, Dad and Debbie had finally agreed to let Potter stay.
-Conditions: he would sleep on the couch, help with chores, and at no times could we be in my bedroom together with the door closed — no ifs, ands or buts.
+Conditions: he would sleep on the couch, help with the dish washing, and at no times could the two of us be in my bedroom together with the door closed — no ifs, ands or buts.

 “Why not, Dad?”
 I had demanded.
 “Because you think we’d just have raging sex all the time?
-Don’t worry about that — Potter’s my drug dealer.
+Don’t worry about that — Potter’s my meth dealer.
 I don’t like to mix business with pleasure.”